 Two, friendship requires time.
 We may say that friendship is important to us, but if we don’t give it the time it deserves, it simply won’t happen.
 Friendship is, after all, a relationship.
 Friendship is a dynamic, ever-changing relationship.
 It never stays the same.

 Scripture has much to say about friendship, and in fact is filled with stories of friendships.
-None are perhaps more poignant that Naomi and Ruth who cared for one another in a deep way.
+None are perhaps more poignant that Ruth 1:1 who cared for one another in a deep way.
 What is so touching to me about this caring relationship is the time and energy both invested in each other.
 They made sacrifices to be with each other and meet emotional and physical needs.
 We must model our friendship after their patterns of interacting.

 Three, friendship can always be cultivated.
 It is never too late to cultivate, or re-cultivate your marital friendship.
 Do this by taking an active interest in your mate.
 Ask questions about their day, anticipating the issues concerning them and the excitements that they carry in their hearts.
 Care enough to know what your mate is passionate about.
 Seek to understand them.